The group structure of elliptic curves over Z/NZ: Elliptic curves over

 By Proposition \ref{prop:InfSum} and induction on $\a \in \{1, \dots, p-1\}$ we have

 with

 Thus, by specializing the above result for $\a = p-1$, the $p$-adic valuation of the first component of $p\big(X:1:\ff(X)\big)$ is proved to be $\v_p(X)+1 = \e+2$. \endproof

-The above theorem shows that the infinity part of any elliptic curve over $\Z/p^e\Z$ is a $\Z/p^e\Z$-torsor with respect to the standard multiplication-action.
-This is sufficient to determine the group structure of these curves when their projection is not anomalous.
+The above theorem shows that the infinity part of any elliptic curve over $\Z/p^e\Z$ is a $\Z/p^e\Z$-torsor with respect to the standard multiplication action.
+This agrees with \cite[Proposition 10.3]{ELoops} and it is sufficient to determine the group structure of these curves when their projection is not anomalous.